lordsonvimal/bake-css/README.md

 ## Guideline
 - Standardize everything
-- Classes should not use overrides
+- Classes should not use overrides unless it is an override of reset
 - Naming
   - Recommended to have class names upto 6 characters.
 Organizations can decide naming conventions according to their needs
   - Resolve conflicts wisely and consistently